nevermined-io/nvm-docs/docs/tutorials/login-wallet-provider.md

   )
 }
 ```

-In this component we have the `loginMetamask` and `logout` functions and the `walletAddress` state, if `walletAddress` is not empty means that the metamask is connected and will show the address and logout button otherwise will show the button to connect
+In this component we have the `login` and `logout` functions and the `walletAddress` state, if `walletAddress` is not empty means that the wallet is connected and will show the address and logout button otherwise will show the button to connect.
+How you can see, we also have `getConnectors` which includes all the providers available to connect.

 ## Config your network (optional)
 At least that you need to set differents networks for your dapp than [polygon](https://polygon.technology/) chains config is not needed, anyway here we show you how should look the config object.